rpm-software-management/rpm/docs/manual/queryformat.md

 you'll see RPM complain about an "array iterator used with different sized arrays".
-Internally, all items in RPM are actually arrays, so the NAME is a string array containing one element.
-When you tell RPM to iterate over the NAME and FILENAMES elements, RPM notices the two tags have different numbers of elements and complains.
+Internally, all items in RPM are actually arrays, so the `NAME` is a string array containing one element.
+When you tell RPM to iterate over the `NAME` and `FILENAMES` elements, RPM notices the two tags have different numbers of elements and complains.

 To make this work properly, you need to tell RPM to always print the first item in the NAME element.
-You do this by placing a '=' before the tag name, like this:
+You do this by placing a `=` before the tag name, like this:

 ```